 Last July, we published a landmark report with the University of Warwick examining the state of the arts in the UK across five interconnected health metrics.

 One year later, we’ve performed something of a ‘check-up’, revisiting each metric to see what’s changed – and what hasn’t.
+The result: 5 charts and 5 reactions from organisations on the frontline of each metric.

 So let’s revisit our five health metrics – in no particular order: